 Can 'God's Messengers' Govern States?

-As Madhya Pradesh heads to the polls, the influence of Hindutva and its various political implications will be keenly watched.
+As MP heads to the polls, the influence of Hindutva and its various political implications will be keenly watched.
 The outcome of the elections will shape the future of politics in the state and beyond.

 While the rise of Dhirendra Krishna Shastri is a new phenomenon, the influence of self-proclaimed godmen and babas in Indian politics is not.
 The impact of such figures on Indian democracy and society is complex and multifaceted, and it is a matter that requires careful consideration.

-It remains to be seen how much of an impact Shastri will have on the upcoming Madhya Pradesh state elections which are expected to be held in the later half of 2023.
+It remains to be seen how much of an impact Shastri will have.

 (Amrit Pandey is a political researcher and student of data, culture and society at the University of Westminster.
-Views expressed are personal.)
+This is an opinion piece.
+The views expressed above are the author’s own.
+The Quint neither endorses nor is responsible for them.)